smudge/decks/railsconf-2022/slides.md

 <!--
 An app should mostly work in isolation.

-Like, it might need some extra massaging at the system boundaries, but it should mostly make sense on its own.
+Like, it might need some extra massaging at the system boundaries, but if we want an app to be easily demoable, it should mostly make sense on its own.

+And thankfully ours did.
 -->

 ---